Last Updated on September 16, 2021 by Chenée Lewis

 - unsweetened cocoa powder – this is what gives the cake that rich chocolatey flavor.
 Cocoa powder is another ingredient that, like flour, is best measured by weight using a kitchen scale.

-- espresso powder – a touch of espresso powder adds a depth to the chocolate flavor that makes this chocolate orange cake even more delicious!
+- espresso powder – a touch of espresso powder adds a depth to the chocolate flavor that makes this cake even more delicious!

-- baking powder and baking soda – these leaveners give our chocolate orange cake a nice light texture.
+- baking powder and baking soda – these leaveners give our cake a nice light texture.

 - salt – brings out all these amazing flavors!

-- vegetable oil – I typically use canola oil, but you can use any light-flavored oil for this chocolate orange cake.
+- vegetable oil – I typically use canola oil, but you can use any light-flavored oil for this recipe.

 - eggs – your eggs should be room temperature to make sure your cake mixes up nice and light.